parob/graphql-api/docs/quickstart.rst

 Once you've built your **Schema**, you'll probably want to make it accessible over the internet through a webserver.

-The ObjectQL library *does not* have a built in webserver, but the **Schema** that ObjectQL produces is identical to the **Schema** used in other Python GraphQL frameworks.
+The GraphQL-API library *does not* have a built in webserver, but the **Schema** that GraphQL-API produces is identical to the **Schema** used in other Python GraphQL frameworks.
 This means that we can use existing HTTP GraphQL tools with the **Schema** to create a web server.

 Here are some examples with some popular web frameworks.